UCLH-DHCT/emap/docs/dev/features/waveform_hf_data.md

 ### Storage efficiency

-My initial tests have assumed that there will be 30 patients generating data from one 50Hz and one 300Hz waveform source at all times.
+My initial tests assumed that there will be 30 patients generating data from one 50Hz and one 300Hz waveform source at all times.
+(In actual fact it's going to be more like 5-10 patients ventilated at any one time, but the ventilator has more than two data streams)

-At this rate of data flow, my very naive DB implementation results in ~100GB of backend postgres disk usage being generated per day
+At this rate of data flow, my very naive DB implementation using 1 data point per row resulted in ~100GB of backend postgres disk usage being generated per day
 - clearly far too much if we're aiming for the UDS to stay under 1TB, although that figure may be quite out of date!

 You can calculate a theoretical minimum: